allink/allink-core-static/docs/javascript/usage.md

 ```

 <strong>But remember:</strong> Before you add a project specifc version, ask yourself: Might this feature be reused and does it make more sense to update the `allink-core-static` instead?
 If in doubt or do you have a feature request, get in touch with the responsible person at allink.

+# Linting with ESLint

+To have a consistent code style we use [ESLint](https://eslint.org).
+It is strongly recommended to install an ESLint extension in your editor of choice.
+However ESLint will clean all local .js files in a pre-commit hook.

+You can make adjustments to the ESLint configuration, which can be found in the project root directory as `.eslintrc.js`.